JungeAlexander/blogdown_website/content/blog/2022-05-08-pyscript_hype_or_real.md

 ![seaborn in the browser using PyScript](/posts/2022-05-08/seaborn_pyscript.png)

-Check also the [html version](https://jungealexander.github.io/pyscript-demo/seaborn_pairplot.html) and [source code](https://github.com/JungeAlexander/pyscript-demo/blob/main/seaborn_pairplot.html).
+Check also the [html version](https://jungealexander.github.io/pyscript-demo/seaborn_pairplot.html) and [source code](https://github.com/JungeAlexander/pyscript-demo/blob/main/seaborn_pairplot.html) of the above screenshot.

 You can even load your own `.py` files in PyScript: